Retirement Savings Plan Hardship withdrawals and loans should be initiated with TIAA or Fidelity.

 Free Personal Financial Planning Now Available

 If you're like most retirement plan participants, you may struggle with feeling confident about making financial decisions regarding how much to save, or how to invest.
 You may have questions about your ability to retire when you are ready.
 We want to help you build a solid financial future.
-That's why we have hired CAPTRUST as a resource for your financial wellness.
-CAPTRUST is an independent investment advisory firm, and the financial counselors provide professional, unbiased investment advice.
+That's why we have hired SageView as a resource for your financial wellness.
+SageView is an independent investment advisory firm, and the financial counselors provide professional, unbiased investment advice.
 Best of all - the service is offered to you at no charge!
-When you work with CAPTRUST, they will create for you a Retirement Blueprint, a comprehensive planning tool tailored to your individual needs and retirement goals.
-To make an appointment, go to www.captrustadvice.com or call CAPTRUST directly at 800-967-9948.
+To book a call with the Participant Help Center, call 1-833-SAGE-44 or visit this link where you can also access "Knowledge At Your Fingertips" for articles, flyers and webinars.

 Defined Contribution Retirement Plan